-All work must be closely coordinated with the California Community Colleges' Chancellor's Office Communications and Workforce & Economic Development divisions, whose work on and commitment to career development is key to the success of the campaign and its support from the governor and Legislature.
+All work must be closely coordinated with the California Community Colleges Chancellor's Office of Communications and Workforce and Economic Development divisions, whose work on and commitment to career development is key to the success of the campaign and its support from the governor and Legislature.
+All materials produced must conform to the United States Section 508 Standards for Information and Communication Technology and WCAG 2.1 Level A and AA, or any concurrent versions of these requirements, and California Government Codes Section 7405 and Section 11546.7 or any concurrent versions of these requirements.
+All materials produced for the campaign are the sole property of the California Community Colleges Chancellor's Office.

-The project is seeking a multi-disciplinary, full-service professional agency (or group of agencies) that provides a wide range of services including, but not limited to, project management, website design and development, website usability testing, media buys, social media management and advertising buys, baseline awareness survey research, focus group testing, collateral material development, community and faith-based outreach, development of employer-to-employer communications and strategic plans, media relations, video development and the ability to ensure ADA/508 compliance of all end products.
-Hard costs that will also come out of the total contract should include, but are not limited to music licenses, travel expenses, talent fees/stipends, studio rentals, equipment rentals, wardrobe and props.
+The project is seeking a multi-disciplinary, full-service professional agency (or group of agencies) that provides a wide range of services including (but not limited to) project management, website design and development, website usability testing, media buys, social media management and advertising buys, baseline awareness survey research, focus group testing, collateral material development, community and faith-based outreach, development of employer-to-employer communications and strategic plans, media relations, video development and the ability to ensure that all end products meet ADA requirements (as outlined on page 6).
+Hard costs that will also come out of the total contract should include, but are not limited to music licenses, travel expenses, event participation fees, collateral printing/production, talent fees/stipends, studio rentals, equipment rentals, wardrobe and props.

-In addition to the \$2,740,000 annual budget outlined for the overarching statewide campaign, there exists the possibility of up to an additional \$3,000,000 in annual funding from outside of the Chancellor's Office.
+In addition to the \$2,700,000 annual budget outlined for the overarching statewide campaign, there exists the possibility of up to an additional \$3,000,000 in annual funding from outside of the Chancellor's Office.
 The matching monies would come from and be used for employer and student outreach at the local community college district/regional level.
-A plan for the \$3,000,000 in matching funds is not needed at this time but Respondents should note the statewide campaign will need to include template materials, took kits, etc. that can be used by the local regions for their student and employer outreach efforts.
-Each region has a set of industries that drive their economies and marketing to employers need to be sector-specific to gain resonance.
-An employer-to-employer toolkit, video and outreach plan will need to be developed at the statewide level that can be used by the local regions to get more employers on board with hiring community college graduates and connecting businesses with local community college career programs.
+A plan for the \$3,000,000 in matching funds is not needed at this time but Respondents should note the statewide campaign includes template materials that can be used by the local colleges and regions for their student and employer outreach efforts.